Radiological Exposure Devices (REDs)

 • Example: hiding a hidden radioactive source on a subway or in a sports arena, where people would unknowingly receive radiation exposure (See Figure 1)

-• Dose from exposure and specific effect on people would depend on
+• Dose from exposure and specific effect on people would depend on the following factors:

-• Source properties: isotope, activity, amount
+• Source properties: isotope, activity, amount, type of containment (does it attenuate?)

 • Length of time people were in proximity to the source